LIBRARY NOTES: Irondequoit, Penfield and Webster

 Webster Public Library announced the following program.

-Outdoor Pop-up Book Sale: 11 a.m. to 3 p.m. on Thursdays and Saturdays through June 24.
+Outdoor Pop-up Book Sale: 11 a.m. to 3 p.m.
+June 24.
 Hardcover books are $1 and paperbacks are 50 cents.
 Cash or check only.
 Weather permitting.
 COVID protocols will be followed.

 Wellness with WPL: Thursdays via Facebook and YouTube.
 Staff will share how patrons can focus on their wellness with resources at the library.